lennmail/paper_adventure/README.md

 Retrieve a stolen valuable artifact for your faction or your own gain!
 But look out: your choices have consequences!

 Throughout the game you are able to make decisions influencing the path of your story.

+(The code is a little spaghetti)